 Essential Oil Safety Tips

+Here are some basics on how to use essential oils safely.
 As a Certified Essential Oil and Wellness Coach, essential oil safety is my number one concern.
 Essential oils are amazing natural alternatives as long as you keep a few safety tips in mind.

 - Less is more – start with one drop and go from there.
 For children and babies you want to be extra careful.
 If you are looking to use essential oils for babies and children, please contact me and I can give you further guidance.
 As a rule of thumb, always dilute and start with 1 drop.
 I can give you further guidance on usage depending on the situation and the age of the child so please feel free to contact me.
 If you are part of my tribe of oil users, you will receive resources that will help you use your oils safely and effectively.
 You will also get an access to exclusive Facebook group.